harriliu/rag_chatbot/README.md

 ## Description

 This is a Retrieval-Augmented Generation (RAG) chatbot for synthetic sample data about a fictional insurance tech company called InsureLLM.
-All company information, products, and metrics are entirely fictional and generated solely for demonstration purposes:.
+All company information, products, and metrics are entirely fictional and generated solely for demonstration purposes.
 The assistant can answer questions about the company's products, history, and other information stored in a knowledge base.

 ## HuggingFace Space Demo ([Link](https://huggingface.co/spaces/harriliu1129/company_knowledge_rag_chatbot))